ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_gdwps/readme_gdwps-datamart_en.md

 ## Data location

-MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](.../../msc-datamart/amqp_en.md) as soon as they become available.
-An [overview and examples to access and use the Meteorological Service of Canada's open data](.../../usage/readme_en.md) is also available.
+MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as soon as they become available.
+An [overview and examples to access and use the Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.

 The data is available via the HTTP protocol.
 It is possible to access it with a standard browser.
 In this case, we obtain a list of links giving access to a GRIB2 file.

-The data can be accessed at the following address:
+The data can be accessed at the following address :

 * https://dd.weather.gc.ca/model_wave/ocean/global/grib2/HH/

-where:
+where :

-* __HH__ : model run start, in UTC [00 or 12]
+* __HH__ : Model run start, in UTC [00 or 12]

 A history of 24 hours is maintained in this directory.